-To date, the Company has invested approximately US\$58 million in the discovery and advancement of the Ixtaca Project.
-In addition to the Feasibility Study (announced December 11, 2018) estimated capital cost of US\$174 million to construct the Ixtaca mine, none of which has been spent to date, the Company anticipates incurring additional project expenditures of less than \$10 million, exclusive of corporate general, administrative, discretionary exploration drilling, and financing costs, through to the commencement of construction, with such amounts relating to permitting costs, land acquisition, mill storage, and contingencies.
-Land acquisition costs generally refer to private acquisition agreements with surface landowners in order to facilitate the Change of Use of Land permit.
+The Feasibility Study on the Ixtaca Project, which was announced on December 11, 2018, estimated the initial capital cost of Ixtaca to be US\$174 million.
+None of this amount has been spent to date.
+The Company is currently pursuing the permitting of the project with Mexican authorities and anticipates that it will incur less than \$10 million in the lead-up to potential construction, exclusive of corporate general, administrative, discretionary exploration drilling, and financing costs, with such amounts relating to permitting costs, land acquisition, mill storage, and contingencies.
+Land acquisition costs generally refer to private acquisition agreements with surface landowners in order to facilitate a Change of Use of Land permit.
 The \$10 million expenditure mentioned in this paragraph is not required for the purposes of maintaining the Ixtaca Project.

-The Company expects to keep the Rock Creek Mill in storage until the MIA permit is approved.
+The Company expects to keep the Rock Creek Mill in storage until the environmental impact assessment permit is approved.
 The Rock Creek Mill has been dismantled and prepared for shipping.